all4hurricanes/all4hurricanes.github.io/index.md

 # Research

 My work is in subseasonal variability and prediction of tropical cyclone activity including MJO-ENSO interactions, evaluation of genesis indices and prediction with NESM, CCSM4 and ECMWF models.
-I am a 5th year Ph.D student working with Sharan Majumdar and Ben Kirtmann.
+I am a 5th year Ph.D student working with Sharan Majumdar and Ben Kirtman.

 **Publications**